ProfDrYoMan/prusaslicer_m221_per_object/README.md

 **My "first" rust project.
 Bear with me!**

-This is a very simple g-code post-processor for Prusa Slicer which enables you to change the flow rate per object.
+This is a very simple g-code post-processor for Prusa Slicer which enables you to change the flow rate or the extrusion multiplier per object.

 ## Why this exists?